zriyansh/signoz.io/docs/azure-monitoring/virtual-machines/vm-logging-hostmetrics.md

 ./otelcol-contrib --config ./config.yaml &> otelcol-output.log & echo "$!" > otel-pid
 ```

+### SigNoz Dashboard

+Once the collector is running, you can access the SigNoz dashboard to view the logs and metrics from your Azure VM.

+Please refer to the [Hostmetrics Dashboard](https://signoz.io/docs/userguide/hostmetrics/) for information on how to import and use the dashboard.

 ## Troubleshooting

 If you encounter any issues during the setup process, here are a few troubleshooting steps: